stellalph/TEAM-PROFILE-GENERATOR/README.md

 ├── index.js               // runs the application
 └── package.json
 ```
 This application will need the installation of node.js and npm install (install a package and its dependencies).
-The steps :-
+The steps are

  * npm init
  * npm install